 What is a Carotid endarterectomy?

 Carotid endarterectomy is a surgical procedure we perform to remove plaque buildup inside the carotid artery so that normal blood flow may be restored.
 We recommend this procedure for patients who have suffered a transient ischemic attack (TIA) or stroke, and whose carotid arteries are at least 70 percent blocked.
+At Nevada Vein And Vascular, our doctors have the experience and equipment to give you the heart health you deserve.

 the Carotid endarterectomy Procedure